Nerodia cyclopion (Dumeril, Bibron, & Dumeril, 1854)

 Key Characters: Subocular scale between eye and supralabial scales; dark belly covered with pale half-moons; back scales strongly keeled; anal plate divided.

 Similar Species: Diamondback Watersnake, Cottonmouth.
-See the Key to Illinois Snakes for help with identification.
+See the Key to Snakes of Illinois for help with identification.

 Subspecies: None recognized.